Social Credit Party (New Zealand): Progressive Coalition and later years (2002–2023)

-During the 2017 general election, the Democrats for Social Credit ran 26 candidates, namely 13 electorate candidates and 13 list only candidates.
-The party gained 806 votes on the party vote (0.0%) and failed to win any seats in Parliament.
+During the 2017 election, the Democrats for Social Credit stood 26 candidates, comprising 13 electorate candidates and 13 list-only candidates.
+The party received 806 party votes, or 0.03%, and won no seats.

-In June 2018, the party voted to change its name back to Social Credit after Chris Leitch was elected leader.
+In June 2018, the organisation voted to restore the Social Credit name and elected Chris Leitch as leader.

-During the 2020 general election, Social Credit won no seats, obtaining 1,520 votes (0.05%).
-In 2021 the party opposed COVID-19 vaccine mandates.
+At the 2020 general election, Social Credit received 1,520 party votes, or 0.05%, and won no seats.